dylanleclair/word-games/README.md

 It is also much more readable and compact than the switch statement, which was huge.

 Additionally, this completely avoids a problem that might crop up in the future of the development of these games, where they may have different varieties, or the gameplay is more advanced (time limits, score goals, etc.).

-Instead of having to use (one or several) switch statements, or god forbid, having a gargantuan switch that handles everything (and adding more and more states to States.java) they can simply add methods to the IGame interface and implement them as necessary. (ex: runGameTimed(...) if they wanted to make a timed version of anagrams)
+Instead of having to use (one or several) switch statements, or god forbid, having a gargantuan switch that handles everything (and adding more and more states to States.java) they can simply create new children of IGame to create other iterations of wordgames. (ex: runAnagramsTimed(...) if they wanted to make a timed version of anagrams)

 ### 7. Does the result of the refactoring suggest or enable further refactorings?

 Yes.
 Specifically in my test code.
-They're not the prettiest or paradigm-perfect tests, but they get the job done and took me too long to make for me to try and refactor them... at least not until I've finished the rest of the assignment.
+They're not the prettiest or paradigm-perfect tests, but they get the job done and took me too long to make for me to try and refactor them.
+Especially since I have to revisit a the WordTrees and nodes before that.

-# Change 5: Divergent Change (large classes)
+# Change 5: Divergent Change (& large classes)

 ### 1. What code in which files was altered. (don’t include the full source, only the parts relevant to the refactoring).

-My code for WordTree was altered.
+My code for WordTree.java was altered.
 If I wanted to change the code concerning the actual tree structure, I would have to scroll through tons of code for generating sets of anagrams instead.

+Additionally, a new class called WordLists.java was created to store the code that would be moved.

 ### 2. What needed to be improved?
 That is, what “bad code smell” was detected?
 Use the terminology found in the Fowler text.

-The bad code smell I have here is large classes - the WordTree class is huge and a lot of it’s methods, while concerned with WordTrees, don’t actually serve a purpose in the structure of the tree and would be more suited to a static helper class.
+The bad code smell I have here is **large classes** - the WordTree class is huge and a lot of it’s methods, while concerned with WordTrees, don’t actually serve a purpose in the structure of the tree and would be more suited to a static helper class.

-When I wanted to change the behaviour of the tree, I was dealing with addWord, findWord and it's constructors.
+When I wanted to change the behaviour of the tree, I was dealing with addWord(), findWord() and it's constructors.

-This left findPermutations, generateAnagramsSets, and wordsLengthN left out to dry.
+This left the methods findPermutations(), generateAnagramsSets(), and wordsLengthN() left out to dry.

 I was doing exactly what is described: changing half the code in WordTree for one purpose, and changing the rest for another.

 ### 3. What refactoring was applied?
 What steps did you follow?
 Use the terminology and mechanics outlined in the Fowler text.

 I used the **extract class** method.
-I simply moved the operations of this class into a new helper class titled "WordLists.java".
+I simply moved the operations of this class into a new helper class titled WordLists.java.
 (SHA: 1cbc521)

 I later decided BubbleUp would be more appropriate in the WordTree class as it is concerned with a common tree operation: returning a word in the tree from an accepting node.
 (SHA: b4fa64c)